PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 Session Start

-- Waking up at the Sleepy Ow
+- Waking up at the Sleepy Owl Inn early in the morning, may encounter Oak Dryfire outside messing with the Ankheg head as they leave.

 Moment 1: [[Boromar Gang Campsite]]